Coverage within Saskatchewan – Out of Province Employers

 Effective date: August 1, 2002

-Application: All employers based outside of Saskatchewan who carry on or undertake to carry on activities in Saskatchewan
+Application: Applies to all employers based outside of Saskatchewan who carry on or undertake activities in Saskatchewan.

 Policy subject: Employer coverage and registration

 To establish coverage guidelines for out-of-province employers.